-Comoros profile - BBC News
+Comoros media guide

 Radio France Internationale is relayed part-time on FM in the capital.

-There were 59,000 internet users by 2016 (Internetlivestats.com).
-Access is limited by a lack of infrastructure, power cuts and high connection costs, says RSF.
+There were 228,000 internet users by December 2021, comprising 25% of the population (Internetlworldstats.com).
+Access is limited by a lack of infrastructure, power cuts and high connection costs.

 Press